No “must sees” tickets? Try these alternatives.

 Posted on Oct 29, 2018 in On your own, Arts and History

-[revised December 2021] When you prepare a trip to Rome, or on the opposite situation, when you are leaving Rome after an intense holiday, you generally want to know more!
+[Revised January 2025] When you prepare a trip to Rome, or on the opposite situation, when you are leaving Rome after an intense holiday, you usually want to know more!
 We are often asked for good reads to deepen your knowledge about this incredible city.
 So here are some suggestions for you: SPQR: a History […]

 The perfect Roman holiday!